 Investing in our common stock involves a high degree of risk.
-These risks include, but are not limited to, those described below, each of which may be relevant to decisions regarding an investment in or ownership of our stock.
+You should carefully consider the risks described below, as well as other information included in our 2015 Annual Report on Form 10-K, including our financial statements and the related notes, and the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations," any of which may be relevant to decisions regarding an investment in or ownership of our stock.
 The occurrence of any of these risks could have a significant adverse effect on our reputation, business, financial condition, results of operations, growth and ability to accomplish our strategic objectives.
 We have organized the description of these risks into groupings in an effort to enhance readability, but many of the risks interrelate or could be grouped or ordered in other ways, so no special significance should be attributed to the groupings or order below.